 Perfect for the cat lady who is also a plant lady.
 Whether you’re the type of person who leans into quirky, kitschy decor or someone looking for an option that doesn’t immediately look like a scratching post, this tower should fit the bill.
 It comes in two different sizes, 22 inches and 31 inches, so you can tailor the height to your kitty’s needs, and is made of a combination of sisal wrapped around the middle and carpet on the base and at the top.
 Reviewers were also super happy about the incredibly easy three-step assembly.

 For those who place aesthetics over just about anything else (and who aren’t looking to hide their scratcher away in some dark corner), we suggest this geometric lounger.
 It’s made from eco-friendly cardboard and comes with catnip included, increasing the odds that your cat will start scratching right out of the box.
 The reversible design is available in white, gray or walnut brown to match your existing decor, and can even be mounted on the wall to create a high perch for your pet.
 It measures a whopping 34 inches long, 10.5 inches deep and 10.5 inches tall.
 While smaller cats will also enjoy playing in the side loops, PetFusion also makes a larger style ($80) with a more open middle for bigger kitties and even more scratching surface.

 Give kitty a place to get some solo time as well as a toy on which she can climb, scratch and play to her heart’s content.
 The majority of the Trixie condo’s surface is plush carpeting, but there is a significant stretch of sisal along the outer ramp.
-There are also toys hanging inside the hideaway for Toulouse to bat at and, best of all, no assembly required.
+There are also toys hanging inside the hideaway for Brownie to bat at and, best of all, no assembly required.
 Reviewers did note that while two kittens might be able to hang out inside the condo simultaneously, only one full-grown cat can fit in there at a time.
 It comes in brown and cream colors.

 For those who want the full climbing/scratching/perching experience, this Frisco tower is the way to go.
-It comes in six different colors, including a sassy leopard print ($55), and is made with a combination of sisal rope and carpeting.
-There are five full sisal-wrapped posts, as well as a wide ramp at the front which is great for both scratching and for climbing into the second-story hideaway.
+It comes in six different colors, including a sassy cheetah print, and is made with a combination of sisal rope and carpeting.
+There are five full sisal-wrapped posts, as well as a wide ramp at the front which is great for both scratching and climbing into the second-story hideaway.
 Although assembly is required, most reviewers said it was incredibly easy to do and took about 15 minutes.
-Speaking of reviews, there are more than 6,600 on Chewy with a whopping 88 percent giving this tree five stars.
+Speaking of reviews, there are more than 7,900 on Chewy with a whopping 88 percent giving this tree all five stars.

-Whether you’re hoping to deter your kitten from tearing up your door frames or just don’t have the floor space for a traditional scratching post, a wall-mounted scratcher is an excellent alternative.
-This particular design can actually be mounted, leaned against a wall to create a ramp of sorts or left on the floor.
+Whether you’re hoping to deter your kitten from tearing up your door frames or you’ve got no room for another cat thing on the floor, this versatile scratcher is an excellent alternative to the traditional post.
+Bootsie’s design can actually be wall-mounted, leaned against a wall to create a ramp of sorts or left on the floor.
 But no matter which way you position it, the durable sisal scratching surface is sure to be a hit with your pet.
 In fact, its impressive durability is one of the main reasons this minimalist design is so popular with cat owners.
-Although it is not reversable and the scratching panel isn’t replaceable, reviewers mention going years without having to swap out their SmartCat Bootsie.
+Although it is not reversible and the scratching panel isn’t replaceable, reviewers mention going years without having to swap out their SmartCat Bootsie.

 While many of the options on this list would work well in multi-cat homes, this particular design stood out for two reasons: an impressive number of scratching surfaces and space for playing.
 There are two sizes available for this PetFusion design (the 24-inch and the 18-inch), however, unless you’re buying one specifically for kittens you’re better off buying the larger one.
 With six scratching surfaces made from long-lasting recycled cardboard and multiple ways to rotate and position this pyramid, it’s bound to out-last other designs, even if your kitties are aggressive scratchers.

-OK, so you don’t actually have to be an Instagram cat mom to enjoy this cardboard couch, but you’ll likely want to take a multitude of photos and share them with your friends.
+OK, so you don’t actually have to be an Instagram cat mom to enjoy this cardboard couch, but you’ll likely want to take a million photos and share them with your friends.
 In addition to just looking cute, this scratcher is made from 100 percent recycled materials with nontoxic glue holding it together.
 The frame is high-quality cardboard and has multiple scratching surfaces for your cat to go to town on.
-It also comes with catnip just in case Tigger isn’t an immediate fan.
-And while many reviewers were surprised at how well the cardboard held up over time given the low price tag, some wished it were just a bit larger so their pet could really lounge in style.
+One reviewer noted this royal cat couch is a “definite need for spoiled kitties.”
+A few reviewers wish it was bigger to accommodate larger breeds or more than one cat.